Understanding Soil Types: A Classroom Activity

 Soil Types

-Ask the students which type of these are used to make statues.
+Ask the students which type of soil is used to make statues.
 The answer is clay.
 Clay is a type of soil that is composed of fine-grained mineral particles.
 It is smooth and sticky when wet and hard and brittle when dry.
 Next, ask the students what loam is.
-Loam is a type of it is a mixture of sand, silt, and clay.
+Loam is a type of soil that is a mixture of sand, silt, and clay.
 It is considered the best soil for growing plants as it provides the ideal balance of water, nutrients, and air.

 Classroom Activity

 Divide your students into groups of 4-5 and provide each group with a sample of sandy, clayey, and silty soil.
-Ask the students to observe the it’s samples and predict which sample belongs to which type based on their colour, texture, and particle size.
+Ask the students to observe the soil samples and predict which sample belongs to which type of soil based on their colour, texture, and particle size.

 After the activity, ask each group to share their findings and compare them with the predictions made in the beginning of the lesson.
 Discuss with the students how they were able to identify each type of soil using water.